Anaswhitefort/anas/content/posts/2017-01-26-handoffs-guide-for-pixel-perfect-design-part-i/index.md

 category: Design
 ---

 I’ve had the opportunity to collaborate with many UI/UX designers throughout my career, and I’ve noticed one very interesting thing about how they work: They don’t use established guides to complete projects.
 If you are a new developer at a company, team members can send you links to a GitFlow or GitHubFlow, and you will learn everything you need to know about repository management in 10 minutes.
 As developers, we can add to a project linters and everyone will follow that code’s style guide.
 But what can you give your designer to ensure that they deliver everything you want?
-We at Pixel Point wrote this handoffs guide for just that purpose.
+We at Anas Abdul Azeez wrote this handoffs guide for just that purpose.

 Don’t forget to read other parts too: